netvl/picopickle/README.md

 val s: backend.BString = backend.makeString("hello world")
 ```

-These implicit methods are somewhat more convenient that `make*` functions.
+These implicit methods are somewhat more convenient than `make*` functions.

 Converters
 ----------